 The case is like a PC’s exoskeleton.
 This is the housing for all components, where they are safely mounted and cannot move.
 Each component has its place inside the case.
 You hook up the motherboard and all components connected to it (CPU, graphics card, RAM, etc.) to the side of the case, usually on the right side.
-We call the side panel where you mount the motherboard the motherboard tray.
+We call the side panel where you mount the motherboard tray.
 Behind it, you can find a bit of space reserved for cable management.

-Each case also has a certain number of storage trays, used for storage devices.
+Each case also has a certain number of storage trays used for storage devices.
 They also have special housing for the PSU, and most modern cases also come with a see-through side panel (glass or acrylic on some budget models).
 Finally, each case has a certain number of case fan mountings.

 PC cases come in all forms and sizes.
-You have regular, mid-tower cases, large cases called full tower, and small form factor cases (ITX cases).
-PC cases can specialize for high airflow or silent operation, they can be chock full of RGB, and their design can favor either air or water-cooling setups.
+You have regular, mid-tower cases, large cases called a full tower, and small form factor cases (ITX cases).
+PC cases can specialize for high airflow or silent operation, they can be chock full of RGB, and their design can favor air or water-cooling setups.
 You have both vertical and horizontal cases, and they come in a range of colors.

-Every monitor has a display, an assortment of video inputs (mostly HDMI and DisplayPort), and physical controls for turning the device on and off and for tweaking image settings.
+Every monitor has a display, an assortment of video inputs (mostly HDMI and DisplayPort), and physical controls for turning the device on and off and tweaking image settings.
 When it comes to their displays, they either use one of the three LCD technologies (IPS, VA, and TN) or (a small minority) OLED panels.